armory/docs/content/en/docs/installation/armory-operator/op-quickstart.md

 The following example uses an AWS S3 bucket.
 You can find configuration for other storage types in the [Persistent Storage]({{< ref "persistent-storage" >}}) reference.

 >This quickstart example is suitable for a proof of concept.
 For production environments, you should use a robust set of Kustomize patches.
-See {{< linkWithTitle "op-config-customize.md" >}}.
+See the [Configure Armory Enterprise Using Kustomize]({{< ref "op-config-Kustomize" >}}) guide for details.

 {{< tabs name="deploy-spinnaker-kustomize" >}}